cwandoff/speech-recognition-cooking/README.md

 There is currently a Notion.so account that has been set up for a single user because a team account is not free

+Future implementation of the Notion.so API integration will be required for easy reading & writing of data.
+Information concerning this implementation can be found here: https://developers.notion.com/docs/getting-started

+Any Google Sheets implementation will involve using Google's developer API.
+Information concerning this implementation can be found here: https://developers.google.com/sheets/api/guides/values#node.js

 ## Deploy

 Currently no deployment for this project